Language selection

 As an exporter of wild caught seafood from Atlantic Canada, the Indo-Pacific region is an important market for Ocean Choice International Inc. CPTPP has brought new demand as well as greater awareness of the St. John's, NL, company in CPTPP countries.

-Ocean Choice International’s fishing fleet on the Gulf of St. Lawrence in Newfoundland & Labrador.
+Ocean Choice International's fishing fleet on the Gulf of St. Lawrence in Newfoundland and Labrador.

 Emerging markets in Indo-Pacific region bring promise for Canadian company